dkauf42/bayota/castjeeves/README.md

 accessing, querying, and parsing source data from the Chesapeake Bay Assessement Scenario Tool (CAST)

-* This release initializes the repository
-    (from code originally in the "sandbox" project)

 This README documents the steps necessary to get the "CastJeeves" application up and running.